hsk/trans/overloading/intersection-type-parameters.md

   ## 2 Intersection parameters and polymorphic arguments

-  Let us consider what should be the principal (minimal) type of function foo, which would allow any of the previously discussed arguments to be applied to this function.
-Intuitively, an application (foo f) should be valid if f is a function that can be applied to lists of booleans and to lists of chars.
-Also, (foo f) should have type (τ 1 , τ 2 ), where τ 1 is the result type of an application of f to a list of booleans and τ 2 is the result type of an application of f to a list of chars.
+  Let us consider what should be the principal (minimal) type of function `foo`, which would allow any of the previously discussed arguments to be applied to this function.
+Intuitively, an application `(foo f)` should be valid if `f` is a function that can be applied to lists of booleans and to lists of chars.
+Also, `(foo f)` should have type `(τ1, τ2)`, where `τ1` is the result type of an application of f to a list of booleans and `τ2` is the result type of an application of `f` to a list of chars.
 Using intersection types, this can be written as (for ease of reference, the definition of foo is repeated below):